pagekey/website/_drafts/write-technical-article.md

 The time has finally come.
 Put on some warm socks, sit down at your desk, and get comfy - it's time to write!

-Hopefully, you have everything you need by now in terms of information to get everything done.
+Hopefully, you have all of the information you need to get your writing done.
 Don't be afraid to add onto your outline or notes if you discover something missing, though.
 There are always new questions to be asked, regardless of what step of the process you're on.

 Some people may feel a lot of pressure during this part of the process.
 This is your time to make it happen!
 It has to be good!
 What should I even write?
 I have to erase that sentence.
 And that one.
 I can't even get started here.